I recently decided to sit down and rewatch The Dark Knight (2008) and came to appreciate the nuances of the storytelling.

-You see, the Joker as interpreted by Heath Ledger, the Nolans, and Goyer, has a worldview that values anarchy and chaos.
+You see, the Joker, as interpreted by Heath Ledger, the Nolans, and Goyer, has a worldview that values anarchy and chaos.

-While the Joker acts crazy and performs in theatrically crazy ways, he actually adheres to a pretty strict belief that chaos and anarchy is the only true system of governance, and everything less than full anarchy is foolish and must be destroyed.
+While the Joker acts crazy and performs in theatrically crazy ways, he adheres to a strict belief that chaos and anarchy is the only true system of governance, and everything less than full anarchy is foolish and must be destroyed.

 11. “Do I really look like a guy with a plan?
 You know what I am?
 I’m a dog chasing cars.
 I wouldn’t know what to do with one if I caught it!”

-As the hospital is nearly emptied, Joker kills the police detail protecting Dent and sits down with him for a heart to heart.
+As the hospital is nearly emptied, Joker kills the police detail protecting Dent and sits down with him for a heart-to-heart.